SRT vs. Other Protocols: Is Secure Reliable Transport For You?

 How Does SRT Live Stream Work?

-Now that we’ve answered the question “what is SRT low-latency video,” let’s take a closer look at how it works.
+Now that we’ve answered the question “What is SRT low-latency video,” let’s take a closer look at how it works.

 To understand how SRT video and audio streaming works, you must understand how other streaming protocols work.
 The most popular streaming protocol is RTMP, developed by Adobe in 2002.